Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Acknowledgements

-\begin{IEEEbiographynophoto}{Shalin H. Naik, PhD} Shalin Naik received his BSc (Hons) from the University of QLD, Department of Microbiology and Immunology, his PhD from the University of Melbourne, Department of Medical Biology and The Walter \& Eliza Hall Institute of Medical Research (WEHI), and did his postdoc at the Netherlands Cancer Institute.
-He is a group leader at WEHI with a research interest in clonal biology in the areas of haematopoiesis, dendritic cells, stem cells and cancer evolution.\end{IEEEbiographynophoto}
+\end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Shalin H. Naik, PhD} Shalin Naik received his BSc (Hons) from the University of QLD, Department of Microbiology and Immunology, his PhD from the University of Melbourne, Department of Medical Biology and The Walter \& Eliza Hall Institute of Medical Research (WEHI), and did his postdoc at the Netherlands Cancer Institute.
+He is a group leader at WEHI with a research interest in clonal biology in the areas of haematopoiesis, dendritic cells, stem cells and cancer evolution.\end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Prof. Saman Halgamuge} Saman Halgamuge, (F’17) received the B.Sc.
+Engineering degree in Electronics and Telecommunication from the University of Moratuwa, Sri Lanka, and the Dipl.-Ing and Ph.D. degrees in data engineering from the Technical University of Darmstadt, Germany.
+He is currently a Professor of the Department of Mechanical Engineering of the School of EMI, The University of Melbourne, Australia.
+He is also a Distinguished Lecturer of IEEE Computational Intelligence Society (2018-21).
+His research interests are in AI, machine learning including deep learning, optimization, big data analytics and their applications in energy, mechatronics, bioinformatics and neural engineering. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Prof. Saman Halgamuge} Prof. Saman Halgamuge (IEEE Fellow) is a Professor in the Department of Mechanical Engineering.
-He was previously the Director of Research School of Engineering at the Australian National University.
-He was a member of Australian Research Council (ARC) College of Experts for Engineering, Information and Computing Sciences.
-His research interests are in Machine Learning including Deep Learning, Big Data Analytics and Optimization.
-These applications vary from Sensor Networks in Irrigation, Smart Grids, and Sustainable Energy generation to Bioinformatics and Neuro-Engineering.
-His fundamental research contributions are in Big Data Analytics with Unsupervised and Near Unsupervised type learning and Bioinspired Optimization.\end{IEEEbiographynophoto}